Civil Rights & Constitutional Law

 The case is captioned is State of Ohio v.
 Koirala, Case Nos.
 CRA1500585A and CRA 1500585B.

 Chandra's local co-counsel in the matter was Nicholas Laudato of Wiles Richards in Painesville.
 The matter was referred to Chandra Law by the Hindu American Foundation of Washington, D.C., whose executive director and legal counsel, Suhag A. Shukla, provided invaluable assistance in the matter.
-Critical support was also provided by SEWA International, an international organization that serves Bhutanese communities across the U.S.
+Critical support was also provided by SEWA International, an international organization that serves Bhutanese-refugee communities across the United States.